photoprism/photoprism-docs-de/README.md

 [![Community Chat](https://img.shields.io/badge/chat-on%20gitter-4aa087.svg)][chat]
 [![Twitter](https://img.shields.io/badge/follow-@browseyourlife-00acee.svg)][twitter]

-This repository contains the source files of [PhotoPrism](https://photoprism.org)'s documentation in markdown.
+This repository contains the source files of the german user guide for [PhotoPrism](https://photoprism.org) in markdown.

-They are meant to be parsed with the [Mkdocs](https://www.mkdocs.org/) documentation builder to build the HTML documentation on [docs.photoprism.org](https://docs.photoprism.org/).
+They are meant to be parsed with the [Mkdocs](https://www.mkdocs.org/) documentation builder to build the HTML documentation on [docs.photoprism.org](https://docs.photoprism.org/de).

 ## Contributing changes